eberhab/m20/reading_writing_floppies.md

     gw read --format="olivetti.m20" floppy.img
     gw write --format="olivetti.m20" floppy.img

+When reading with a 1.2 MB HD drive one has to pass an additional `--tracks='step=2'` parameter.

 This produces an image with the size of 280 kiB.
 One has to keep in mind that the FM track is only 2 kiB in size, while the MFM tracks are 4 kiB.
 The total amount of userdata is only 278 kiB.
 The additional 2 kiB are padding.

 It seems to be a de-facto standard to pad the lower density FM data to 4 kiB to achieve a homogeneous track size in the img file.
 This might be historically motivated.
 The original method of imaging with a pc controller seeked over the first track in "MFM mode", which automatically created a 4 kiB offset.
 This resulted in a 280 kiB file.

-In order to do the padding one has two options:
+In order to do the padding while also reading the FM part, one has two options:

 - Per track: Pad the entire track0 with an additional 2 kiB (used in many manual conversion approaches)
-- Per sector: Pad every single FM sector with an additional 128 Bytes ([MAME](http://www.z80ne.com/m20/index.php?argument=sections/tech/mame_m20.inc) and GW use this)
+- Per sector: Pad every single FM sector with an additional 128 Bytes ([MAME](http://www.z80ne.com/m20/index.php?argument=sections/tech/mame_m20.inc) and [GW](https://github.com/keirf/greaseweazle/issues/275) use this)

 Let's look into reading, writing, and padding in more detail (usually/ with gw >= v1.8 you should not need this):